leonardopaiva/pucrio-mvp-des-fs-advanced-app/README.md

 Additionally, the user will be able to install the app and run it offline, as this is a Progressive Web App (PWA).
 All interactions will be saved in the local storage whenever there is no internet connection or when the server is unavailable.
 In a future version, it will be possible to synchronize the offline content with the online content

-To install the app, click on the 'Install' button located in the footer.
+To install the app, click on the 'Install' button located in the footer..

 ## Commands
 - npm install